The Beginner’s Guide to Berlin Tempelhof Airport

 Berlin Tempelhof Eagle Square

-At the entrance of Berlin Tempelhof Airport , you can see a majestic eagle head welcoming the visitors.
+At the entrance of Berlin Tempelhof Airport, you can see a majestic eagle head welcoming the visitors.

 Well, there aren’t many visitors anymore, but still, the eagle stands patiently there….

-It used to have a body and to sit on top of a swastika and was placed on top of the airport’s entryway.
-After the war, the idea was to transfer it into an American museum, but the whole object was too heavy to be safely moved.
+It used to have a body and sit on top of a swastika and was placed on top of the airport’s entryway.
+After the war, the idea was to transfer it to an American museum, but the whole object was too heavy to be safely moved.
 So they threw his body away and put his head on a little pillar in front of the airport, where it still stands.

 3. The canopy